Welcome to Roundwood Primary

 Please ensure all items of uniform and personal property including coats are clearly marked with your child’s name.

-- Coats and shoes would be able to be fastened independently, such as with Velcro or zips
+• Coats and shoes should be able to be fastened independently, such as with Velcro or zips

 Nursery Uniform – optional